shaystrong/analytics-data-scientist-exercise/README.md

 have to do with the approach that you are taking to solve the exercises as this will be discussed on a later stage in the interview process if suitable.
 We are most interested in how you approach problems, so your demonstration of this is very valuable to us.

+Please try to limit your time to now more than 3 hours total for all exercizes.

 # Instructions

 1. Clone the repository.